 Table 11 shows a significant improvement in the mathematics performance of Grade III learners at Malama Integrated School after using Ilocano worksheets.
 The mean score increased from 84.37 before the intervention to 91.40 after, with a t-value of -12.79 and a p-value less than 0.001, indicating that the difference is statistically significant.
 This means that the use of Ilocano worksheets had a positive effect on students’ learning outcomes.
 The implication of this result is that integrating mother tongue-based instructional materials, such as Ilocano worksheets, can enhance understanding and performance in mathematics among young learners, especially in regions where Ilocano is the primary language.

 4.2.
 Challenges Faced by Teachers and Pupils in Using Ilocano Worksheets in Mathematics

-Table 11.
+Table 11-

 Challenges faced by Pupils in using Ilocano worksheets n Mathematics